Bombshell Report Shows Donald Trump Paid No Income Tax For 10 Of 15 Years Before 2016 Election

 “Also hanging over him is a decade-long audit battle with the Internal Revenue Service over the legitimacy of a $72.9 million tax refund that he claimed, and received, after declaring huge losses.
 An adverse ruling could cost him more than $100 million,” the newspaper noted.

-The New York Times reported said that records showed that while Trump takes in hundreds of millions of dollars a year, he racks up chronic losses that he has aggressively used to avoid paying tax.
+The New York Times report said that records showed that while Trump takes in hundreds of millions of dollars a year, he racks up chronic losses that he has aggressively used to avoid paying taxes.
 The documents showed that he has increasingly relied on revenue from businesses that present a conflict of interest with his job as president.

 The issue of Trump’s returns was a major point of contention during the 2016 presidential campaign, as the Republican candidate broke recent precedent by refusing to release them.
 When Democratic candidate Hillary Clinton noted during a debate that evidence showed that he had years where he did not pay any federal income tax, the Republican had a now-famous retort.

-“That makes me smart,” he replied (via CNBC).
+“That makes me smart,” he replied, via CNBC.

 The Trump Organization contested this weekend’s reporting, releasing a statement saying that “most, if not all” of the facts presented appeared to be inaccurate.